 And devices, nor the systems and data/information flows and processes that connect them don’t interact and exchange information as people do.

-It’s in the addition of ‘things’ and ‘contextual meaning’ where semantics come in the picture and that the bright future for software developers and importance of code should be seen, as it’s predicted by IDC in its 2016 DX economy forecasts.
+It’s in the addition of ‘things’ and ‘contextual meaning’ where semantics come in the picture and that the bright future for software developers and importance of code should be seen.

 Adding intelligence to information context and outcome